stytchauth/stytch-android/sdk/src/main/java/com/stytch/sdk/consumer/passwords/README.md

 # Consumer Passwords
-The [Passwords](Passwords.kt) interface provides methods for authenticating, creating, resetting, and performin strength checks of passwords.
+The [Passwords](Passwords.kt) interface provides methods for authenticating, creating, resetting, and performing strength checks of passwords.

 Call the `StytchClient.passwords.create()` method to create a new user with an email address and password.
 Only use this for creating new users.
 Existing passwordless users who wish to create a password need to go through the reset password flow.